valiot/opex62541/docs/tutorials/Elixir Integration.md

 end
 ```

-In this example the server will use the port `4041` with predefined user, the `user_init_state` is propagated to this callback too.
+In this example, the server will use the port `4041` with a predefined user.
+The `user_init_state` is propagated to this callback too.

-**Note**: The output of this callbacks must be a list (type config_options) as shown in the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.
+**Note**: The output of these callbacks must be a list (type config_options) as shown in the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.

 ### Address Space

-The next executed optional callback is `address_space/1`, it gets and adds all nodes (namespaces, object nodes, variable nodes, monitored items) to the Server as follows:
+The next executed optional callback is `address_space/1`.
+It gets and adds all nodes (namespaces, object nodes, variable nodes, monitored items) to the Server as follows:

 ```elixir
 def address_space(_user_init_state) do